 As such, we encourage investors to remain prepared for further volatility.
 Diversification – having a mix of stocks, bonds, gold and other assets in your portfolio – will help you weather unexpected storms.

 What should investors do?

-When advising clients, we like to use the core-satellite framework where the core is a multi-asset portfolio like our Global ARI portfolio, and the satellites are interesting thematic investments in our REIT+ and Equity100 portfolios.
+When advising clients, we like to use the core-satellite framework where the core is a multi-asset portfolio like our Core Equity100 portfolio, and the satellites are interesting thematic investments in our REIT+ portfolio.